lauraenria/learning-notes/Javascript Testing/README.md

 ## 19.4 [JS Concatenation](https://youtu.be/3DCLo1f-g6c)

-1. It reduce a number of HTTP requests needed to load your page in production.
+1. It reduces the number of HTTP requests needed to load your page in production.

 2. It's the most basic variant of dependency management.